Last updated on May 23rd, 2023 at 03:13 pm

 Binding plays a key role in the appearance and performance of a printed booklet.
 Selecting the best type of binding for a specific print project requires taking into account several factors, such as the function of the booklet, the number of pages, the desired quality of presentation, and your printing budget.
+But what are the various types of binding for booklets?
 Printivity specializes in four types of booklet binding options designed to meet your booklet printing needs.
+Whether you’re a company looking to give your print marketing materials a boost or a first-time author looking into book binding options, Printivity has the perfect binding style for you.

 Saddle-stitching is one the most common and economical binding methods available for today’s printed booklets.
 The process works by folding sheets of paper together and stapling them through the fold line of the booklet.
 Two staples are used for booklets up to 64 pages.

-Why is it called saddle-stitching if it uses staples?
+Why is it called saddle-stitching if the pages are stapled instead of sewn?
 During the binding process, the folded sheets are draped over an apparatus that looks like a saddle.
 Early on, this process was given the name “saddle-stitching,” and it has become a staple in printing industry terminology ever since.
 Today, any bookbinding process that attaches wire staples through sheets of paper is commonly referred to as saddle-stitching.

 Because saddle-stitching uses folded pages, the total page count for the booklet must be a multiple of four.
 This is important to keep in mind when designing and laying out your booklet.
 Otherwise, you might end up with one or more blank pages.
 The folding process also determines the size of the paper needed for the booklet.
 For example, if you want a standard page size of 8.5″ x 11 booklet, you would use 11″ x 17″ sheets of paper to accommodate the fold.